New Enterprise Curriculum for VCAL

 “Who Am I?
 Self as Leader”; “Collaborative Leadership” and “Systemic Leadership”.
 This component of the course enables students to deeply consider their individual purpose and passion.

-The broader definition of the New Economy, the Circular Economy, B Corporations with local and global examples.
-Partnerships with local community organisations and enterprises mean that students begin to see different ways that people are change agents while becoming self employed and/or employing others.
+Partnerships with local community organisations and enterprises mean that students begin to see different ways that people are change agents while becoming self-employed and/or employing others.

 Structured Workplace Learning opportunities within a sustainable business and industry or social enterprise to learn more about the organisation.
 The course also invites both students and organisational leaders to propose and test new innovations.

-How other young people are developing their purpose and passion through social enterprises that deliver unique, environmentally responsible services and products and then begin to develop their own ideas in teams.
+The students participate in social enterprise tours of the inner north to learn about the ways young entrepreneurs are developing their purpose and passion through social enterprises that deliver unique, environmentally responsible services and products.
+Then, in small groups, students begin to develop and test their own ideas with the guidance of New Economy mentors.

 The Youth Enterprise Hub is currently researching “transition” points for students who wish to further develop their innovations and enterprises in their local community and beyond.